Walter Stoecker

 Walter Stoecker (9 April 1891 - 10 March 1939) was a German Communist politician.
-He served as a member of parliament ("Reichstagsmitglied") between 1920 and 1932.
+He served as a member of the Reichstag between 1920 and 1932.

 Life

 Provenance and early years

-Walter Stoecker was born in Cologne-Deutz (across from the cathedral, on the right bank of the river): Ernst Stoecker (1850–1921), his father was an engineer.
+Walter Stoecker was born in Cologne-Deutz (across from the cathedral, on the right bank of the river), the son of Elisabeth (née Bieker; 1857–1918) and Ernst Stoecker (1850–1921); his father was an engineer.
 Still slightly unusually for the time and place, he grew up in a family described as "konfessionslos", meaning that the family were not members of the church and not subject to "Kirchensteuer" (church tax).
 He attended primary school, middle school and then a "Realschule" (traditional secondary school) in the city during 1907/08, but was obliged to leave the "Realschule" after a year, on account of financial difficulties within the family.
 During or after his school career he completed a commercial training, mostly through attending evening classes after work.

 Stoecker became a member of the Cologne Young Socialist Movement ("sozialistische Arbeiterjugendbewegung") in 1908, and joined the Social Democratic Party of Germany (SPD) in 1909.
 In 1910 he took an unpaid internship with one or more regional party newspapers in Kiel and Cologne, and was employed as a contributing editor and reporter between 1911 and 1913.
 He also spent a year as a student, starting in 1912 or 1913, during which he studied History and Applied Economics ("Volkswirtschaft") at Cologne, Leipzig and, according to at least one source, Zürich.
 Mention is also made of his having led a socialist student organisation in Cologne during this period.